isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

 Excess checking can be costly.
-There are cases where checking early is inefficient because you may never need the value, or may only need part of the value that is more easily checked than the whole.
+There are cases where checking early is inefficient because you might never need the value, or might only need part of the value that is more easily checked than the whole.
 Similarly, don't add validity checks that change the asymptotic behavior of your interface (e.g., don't add a `O(n)` check to an interface with an average complexity of `O(1)`).

     class Jet {    // Physics says: e * e < x * x + y * y + z * z
         float x;